DA8 Science Fiction Group

 If so then the Northumberland Heath SF Group could well be for you....

 Time and Space

 We have been invited by The Duchess in Brook St., DA8 1JD (located between the three bus routes -- 89, 229 and B12 -- servicing Northumberland Heath) to hold meetings every 2nd Thursday of the month.

-Meetings this spring -- (2nd Thursday of the month which) from 8pm -- include:-
+Meetings this autumn and winter -- (2nd Thursday of the month which) from 8pm -- include:-

 Other venue details.
 The Duchess does both draught as well as keg bitters, plus the usual range of other drinks.
 Currently (January) Thursday sees them do burger and chips with onion rings if you are coming from work and don't want to cook at home.
 The Duchess also has a beer garden at the back, and this might be a place we may well be found on hot summer days.
 By the way, if you Google search on "Duchess Brook Street DA8" the resulting Google snippet is inaccurate and gives wrong opening times (this is part of Google's ploy to get businesses to register with them): be assured that the Duchess is open at 8pm and remains so to closing at 11pm.
 Also Thursday nights at the Duchess sees a hot dish of the day available in the evening.